junxit/us-congress-bills-119/metadata.md

 - 2025-10-29 — Committee on Environment and Public Works.
 Reported by Senator Capito with an amendment.
 Without written report.
 - 2025-10-29 — Committee on Environment and Public Works.
 Reported by Senator Capito with an amendment.
 Without written report.
 - 2025-10-29 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 228.
+- 2025-11-19 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S8245-8248; text: CR S8247-8248)
+- 2025-11-19 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.